By the Chairman of the International Arbitration Centre

 4. Provide other forms of alternative dispute resolution.

 The IAC provides fundholding for arbitrators’ fees and the holding and disbursing of advances paid to cover the reasonable costs of the IAC's own services and facilities.

 The IAC is an appointment authority, offering the appointment of arbitrators and mediators from its panel, for arbitrations and mediations conducted at the IAC or elsewhere.

 Arbitration awards of the IAC are enforceable in the Republic of Kazakhstan as Orders of the AIFC Court, supported by a robust enforcement system.
 They are also enforceable internationally under the New York Convention.

-The IAC will provide permanent state of the art administrative facilities, including first class IT, conference, meeting, and hearing rooms at “IAC Chambers” which will be located at the IAC EXPO-2017 Astana premises.
+The IAC provides permanent state of the art administrative facilities, including first class IT, conference, meeting, and hearing rooms at “IAC Chambers” which are located at the IAC EXPO-2017 premises in Nur-Sultan.